 If the sofa has been in your family for a while and has been a prized possession with history and special sentimental value, you may want to hold on to it.
 There are certain things which are irreplaceable, and you cannot put a monetary value on them.

 When you have a sofa that dates back to more than a century, and you have invested good money in it, reupholstering it makes sense.
 This is not something that can be replaced by a brand-new sofa.
 In this case, by reupholstering, you are restoring an antique.
 However, if this is an investment, this should not be attempted on your own.
 Get a qualified professional to do it, but it is going to be costly.

 If It Has Good Bones

 It makes sense to reupholster if your sofa is very high quality or has an unusual frame.
 Quite possibly, the cost of reupholstering it would be less than buying a new sofa of comparable quality.
 This is not very often the case, but it is possible you may have a perfectly good sofa that can be brought back to life by just re-covering with a new fabric.

 Just make sure that it has a sturdy frame and good lines if it is to be considered worth reupholstering.

 If it is a very good quality sofa, and the cost of reupholstering it comes out less than getting a sofa of comparable value, by all means, go for it.
 You may want to get quotes from two or three different re-upholsterers for all fabric and parts, and then weigh it against what you would pay for a new sofa of the same quality.

 Remember that there is a difference between re-covering and reupholstering.
 Re-covering involves just replacing the fabric, and it is more of a cosmetic procedure.
-Reupholstering could involve replacing the padding and springs, mending the frame or re-staining any wood.
-As you can see a complete re-upholstery job involves a lot of labor and replacement of material, and is more structural in nature.
+Reupholstering could involve replacing the padding and springs, mending the frame, or restaining any wood.
+A complete re-upholstery job involves a lot of labor and replacement of material and is more structural in nature.